Holiday Lettings SEO: keywords for bespoke sites

 Setting up a holiday lettings website puts your properties into the public domain, ready for receiving those essential bookings.
 But getting people to your site takes time and effort.
 This is the first in a series of articles which looks at how you can tell the Search Engines like Google to direct holiday searchers to your website.

-You can find this list using a number of different methods and depending on your technical confidence you may try just one or all of these methods.
+You can find use a number of different methods to create a keyword list and depending on your technical confidence you may try just one or all of these methods.

 Once you have done this, you’ll have a list of short, medium and long-tail keywords which are the start of your journey.